Notable People

 If he had only played with Springsteen, Weinberg would still deserve a serious profile.
 What made his career stranger and more durable was the second act.

 The profile on his own site, summarizing the long arc of his work, notes that he spent 17 years as bandleader for Conan O'Brien's late-night television shows.
 That job could easily have reduced him to a recurring joke or a familiar face at the drum kit.
 Instead it gave him a new register.
-He became visible not only as a musician but as a personality: formal, slightly anxious, game for comedy, and distinct from the usual image of the grizzled rock sideman.
+He became visible as a musician and as a personality: formal, slightly anxious, game for comedy, and distinct from the usual image of the grizzled rock sideman.

 That mattered because it complicated the old hierarchy between frontman and accompanist.